What is asbestos?

 Unusual uses of asbestos

-Below are some examples of unusual historical uses of asbestos.
-Asbestos was used ubiquitously throughout the 1950′s and early 60′s.
+Below are some examples of unusual historical uses of the product.
+At was used ubiquitously throughout the 1950′s and early 60′s.